 STORYTELLERS premieres on PBS December 11, 2020 (check local listings)

 Nicholas Galanin is a native Alaskan artist of Tlingit and Unangax̂ ancestry.
-He apprenticed with Indigenous master carvers and jewelers, as well as earning his BFA in Jewelry Design from London Guildhall University and his MFA in Indigenous visual arts at Massey University in New Zealand.
-Galanin’s work engages contemporary culture from his perspective rooted in connection to land.
+He apprenticed with Indigenous master carvers and jewelers, earned his BFA in Jewelry Design from London Guildhall University and his MFA in Indigenous visual arts at Massey University in New Zealand.
+Galanin offers perspectives rooted in connection to land and broad engagement with contemporary culture.
 He embeds incisive observation into his work, investigating intersections of culture and concept in form, image and sound.
-Galanin’s works embody critical thought as vessels of knowledge, culture and technology – inherently political, generous, unflinching, and poetic.
-His work has been exhibited throughout the United States and internationally, including the Native American Pavilion at the Venice Biennale, the 2020 Australian Biennale and the 2019 Whitney Biennial, and the National Museum of the American Indian.
+Galanin’s works embody critical thought as vessels of knowledge, culture and technology.
+His art has been exhibited throughout the United States and internationally, including the Native American Pavilion at the Venice Biennale, the 2020 Australian Biennale and the 2019 Whitney Biennial, and the National Museum of the American Indian.
 His work is in private collections, as well as the permanent collections of the National Gallery of Canada, Portland Art Museum, and Denver Art Museum.
 Galanin currently lives and works with his family in Sitka, Alaska.

 Christina Bothwell is a self-taught, experimental glass artist who explores her interest in birth, death, and renewal while imbuing her work with a sense of wonder and hope.
 She was born in New York City and currently lives in Stillwater, Pennsylvania with her husband and teenage children.
 In this rural setting, nature is the main source of inspiration for her work.
 She employs a unique approach to the medium, and her figurative sculptures often contain another figure within: “I try to express more than our bodies.
 My ongoing interest in the spiritual infuses my work and runs parallel to the narrative I’m creating.”
 Her work can be found in the public collections at the Corning Glass Museum in New York, the Glasmuseet Ebeltoft in Germany, Museum of Contemporary Glass in Denmark, Shanghai Museum of Contemporary Glass Art (SMOG), Racine Art Museum, Cincinnati Museum of Art, Fuller Craft Museum, and the Smithsonian Museum of Art’s Archives of American Art, Oral History Collection, Mobile Museum of Art, and Palm Springs Museum.